reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 * They can use Origin Access Identity (OAI) to restrict access to the contents of the S3 bucket.
 Origin Access Identity (OAI) is a special CloudFront user that is associated with CloudFront distributions.
 This is further explained in a subsequent section titled "Securing Access to Content".
 * They support both private and public access to the S3 buckets.

+##### Bucket Website Endpoint
-2. **Bucket Website Endpoint**: This endpoint is generated when we enable static website hosting on the bucket and is in the format: `{bucket-name}-website.s3.amazonaws.com`.
+This endpoint is generated when we enable static website hosting on the bucket and is in the format: `{bucket-name}-website.s3.amazonaws.com`.
 In our example, the Bucket Website Endpoint` is http://io.myapp.s3-website-us-east-1.amazonaws.com`.

 The characteristics of Bucket Website Endpoints are:
 * They do not support SSL connections